Reliable conformal novelty detection at the decision boundary: Enhancing power via subsampling under limited calibration data

 \begin{theorem} Under Assumption~\ref{ass-scoredensity}, the multi-subsampled version $\SLCpp$ of $\SLC$ at level $\alpha\in (0,1)$ (Definition~\ref{def:multisubsampling}) is such that $\bFDR(\SLCpp) \leq 2\alpha m_{0}/m$, where the probability appearing in the bFDR expression is also taken marginally with respect to the subsampling process. \end{theorem}

 The proof is provided in Section~\ref{sec:proof:multisub}.
 It relies on a monotonicity property given in Theorem~\ref{th-increasing} below.
 The factor $2$ in the bound is not an artifact of the proof, as it is needed in specific conformal settings (see Section~\ref{sec:addxp}).
+This motivates the introduction of the procedure $\SLCpp/2$, which simply is $\SLCpp$ taken at level $\alpha/2$ and which controls the bFDR at level $\alpha$ by Theorem~\ref{th-multisubsampling}.
 However, we observed that it can be avoided in most of the settings considered in our numerical experiments (particularly when $\alpha$ is not too large).